jbk2/fakebook/SERVER_INFO.md

 - `./nginx.conf` modified to serve all via SSL only.

 ## Maintenance Notes
+- To update and upgrade Ubuntu instance's packages, from this local repo (not from server) run;
+  `.setup.sh -u update_upgrade`.
-- System updates every ...? - not automated.
+- System updates every ...? - not automated, currently only manual.
-  from local repo, not on server, run `.setup.sh -u update_upgrade`
 - Daily backups at ...? - not authomated.
-- DNS records updated via systemd service `dns-update.service`:
+- DNS records updated via systemd service dns-update.service:
-  - the service runs the executable `/dns-update.sh` script, all created by:
-    - the executable `setup.sh` script, all located in /usr/local/bin.
+  - the service runs the executable '/usr/local/bin/dns-update.sh' script.
+This script is created and placed on the server when running the executable `setup.sh` script from this local repo.
+  - Manually run the systemd service which runs the 'dns-update.sh' script by running `sudo systemctl start dns-update` from the server.
+  - Check status of the script by running `systemctl status dns-update.service` from the server.
+    (All systemd user services are located in /etc/systemd/system/)
+  - The 'dns-update.service' is not automated, it must be run manually when instance public IP address is known to have changed.
+  - The 'dns-update.service' logs to /var/log/dns-update.log.

 ## Helpful Commands
 - `sudo systemctl status nginx`, `sudo systemctl status dns-update`, `sudo fail2ban-client status`